Scott Adsit: 2000s

-In 2001, he starred in an episode of Friends, "The One with Ross and Monica's Cousin" in Season 7.
+In 2001, he starred in an episode of Friends, "The One with Ross and Monica's Cousin" in season 7.

-From 2005–2008, he co-directed, co-wrote and co-produced the Adult Swim show Moral Orel with Stamatopoulos and Jay Johnston.
+From 2005 to 2008, he co-directed, co-wrote and co-produced the Adult Swim show Moral Orel with Stamatopoulos and Jay Johnston.
 He also provided the voice of Orel's father, Clay Puppington, as well as his best friend, Doughy, Link McMissins, Art Posabule, Mr. Christein, Junior Christein, Doctor Potterswheel, Billy Figurelli, Mrs. Figurelli and Tiny Tina, among others.
 He was nominated for an Annie Award for his work as Clay.
 Adsit also had a minor role in The Office episode "Conflict Resolution" as a photographer.
 Adsit also had a small role in the movie Kicking & Screaming, starring Will Ferrell, where he played the coach of a rival team.

 In 2005, he received a call from former Second City castmate Tina Fey.
 "Tina called and said, 'I'm working on a show, and there's a part I'm writing with you in mind, so keep your schedule open next year.'
 So I did," Adsit recalled in 2009.
 In a twist of fate, he also auditioned for Aaron Sorkin's Studio 60 on the Sunset Strip, another series about the behind-the-scenes drama of a variety show.
 "My manager said, 'There's a good possibility you're going to be offered both of these, so which are you going to go with?
 You have to tell me now,'" Adsit said.
 "I said, 'Tina is the lady from Weekend Update that riles a lot of people, and Aaron Sorkin just finished The West Wing; he's the golden boy.'"
 Ultimately, Adsit picked his friend: "I had to go with somebody I know and respect.
 I went with Tina."

 In 2006, he joined the cast of 30 Rock, Fey's show, as Pete Hornberger, a longtime friend of Fey's character, Liz Lemon, and well-meaning but frequently terrified producer of TGS with Tracy Jordan, a fictitious sketch comedy series.
 The show ran for seven seasons and was a critical smash, earning 103 Emmy nominations.

 In 2007, Adsit starred together with Brendon Small in Let's Fish, a pilot for Adult Swim, but the pilot did not become an official series.